-The pedagogical underpinning of this professional education programme, the skills, knowledge, behaviours and values that students develop, enable them to find and gain employment in the service of others, in particular within placement modules, and holistically through the programme, notably where the threads of Leadership & influence (4) and Linking theory to practice through reflection (7) are evident; please see threads table in Section 10.
+The pedagogical underpinning of this professional education programme, the skills, knowledge, behaviours and values that apprentices develop, enable them to find and gain employment in the service of others, in particular within assessed professional practice modules, and holistically through the programme, notably where the threads of Leadership & influence (4) and Linking theory to practice through reflection (7) are evident; please see threads table in Section 10.
 Successful completion of the programme signals to employers advanced professional scholarship and practice experience.
-Students make use of university-wide available resources to support them to continue their career journey pre and post-graduation.
+Apprentices make use of university-wide available resources to support them to continue their career journey pre and post-graduation.